 Occupational Therapy Assistants (OTAs) are in high demand nationwide.
-Patients who are struggling with disease, disorder or limitations are in need of your care and expertise.
-You help restore daily activities in all of their environments.
-And as a traveler with Cross Country Allied, you can perform the job that you love in exciting destinations that you’ve always wanted to visit.
-From the tropics of Hawaii and South Florida to the wild wilderness of Alaska and Montana — we have OTA job opportunities across the country.
-It’s an open road waiting for you to explore.
+Patients struggling with disease, disorders, and limitations need your care and expertise.
+You help restore their daily activities throughout their various environments and roles.
+Plus, as a travel OTA with Cross Country Allied, you can perform the job that you love in exciting destinations you’ve always wanted to visit.
+From the tropics of Hawaii and South Florida to the wilderness of Alaska and Montana — we have traveling OTA jobs across the country.
+There’s an open road waiting for you to explore.

-Occupational therapy assistants typically need an associate’s degree from an accredited program.
-Occupational therapy assistant programs are commonly found in community colleges and technical schools.
-In 2014, there were more than 200 occupational therapy assistant programs accredited by the Accreditation Council for Occupational Therapy Education, a branch of the American Occupational Therapy Association.
+As an occupational therapy assistant, you’ll typically need an associate’s degree from an accredited program.
+The Accreditation Council for Occupational Therapy Education has a list of programs for OTAs.
 OTA programs generally require two years of full-time study.
 They include classroom instruction in subjects such as psychology, biology, and pediatric health.
 Occupational therapy assistants also must complete at least 16 weeks of fieldwork as part of their education to gain hands-on work experience.

-Being employed in a sought-after field like occupational therapy gives you unlimited options on where you can take your skills.
-You have the opportunity to travel to cities and towns most people will never get to experience.
+Being part of a sought-after field like occupational therapy gives you unlimited options as to where you can take your skills.
+You have the opportunity to travel to cities and towns that most people will never get to experience.
 The talented recruiters at Cross Country Allied will get to know you and help you find the ideal assignment that meets all of your expectations.
 Plus, wherever your travels take you, an excellent benefits package will be waiting: